your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Judgment vs Perception

 - judging (rational) type have a judging matrix and a perceiving core.
 Neurobiologically, they have a little higher activity of the left side of the prefrontal cortex.
 They are more certain about their conclusions.
-Tend to be more organized due to reacting slowly and, thus, needing to create rigid structure in order to process things more effectively;
+Tend to be more organized due to reacting slowly and, thus, needing to create rigid structure in order to process things more effectively.
+Live more so for the sake of realization of some set of values;
 - perceiving (irrational) types have a perceiving matrix and a judging core.
 Neurobiologically, they have a little higher activity of the right side of the prefrontal cortex.
 They are more uncertain about their conclusions.
 More fluid and adaptable, less organized.
+Live more so for the sake of enjoying life itself.

 It is a Jungian dichotomy.